11 New York Secrets: the less well known must see sights of New York City!

 Life Underground, 14th Street and 8th Avenue subway station

 3 | A birds eye view of Times Square!

 There’s nothing secret about Times Square but these panoramic views of the crossroads of the world have to be seen to be believed!
 Above the crowds and craziness of Times Square, the hidden cocktail bars (our favourite is the R Lounge in the Renaissance Hotel) offer incredible views of the bright lights and yellow cabs the city is so famous for!The best view of Times Square!
 R Lounge, Renaissance Hotel, 48th and 7th

 We’ve stayed all over the city during our trips to NYC.
 Our favourite hotels include the Courtyard Soho for location and price, the Knickerbocker and the Greenwich for luxury, the Renaissance Times Square for its Times Square location and SIXTY Lower East Side when we want explore downtown with a bonus rooftop pool!
 We use booking.com for our hotel bookings outside Asia and have linked to our affiliate account.
-Please use our affiliate links if you are making a booking – you pay the same price and we receive a small commission which keeps The Whole World is a Playground online!
+Remember, if you use our affiliate links when making a booking – you pay the same price and we receive a small commission which helps us keep sharing our adventures with you at The Whole World is a Playground!

 4 | Alice and Wonderland, Central Park

 Dreams are made in New York city and the Alice in Wonderland statue tucked away in Central Park perfectly indulges childhood dreams!
 The Mad Hatter, the March Hare, the Cheshire Cat, the Dormouse and Alice are all in attendance at this tea party and we were delighted to join as a guest!

 Alice in Wonderland statue, East 74th Street, Central Park